2023 Request for Proposals

 1. Evaluate the effects of high-priority AIS and management of AIS on wild rice under current conditions and/or future climate scenarios to help guide management responses.

-2. Evaluate environmental, ecological, economic, provisioning, subsistence, or cultural impacts of AIS on lakes and rivers in Minnesota under current and future climate scenarios.
+2. Evaluate environmental, economic, provisioning, and cultural impacts of AIS on lakes and rivers in Minnesota under current and future climate scenarios.
 Results should be used to inform cost-benefit analyses, risk assessment, and management decision-making.

 3. Determine the non-target water-quality and ecological impacts of aquatic herbicides being applied repeatedly over time and across large areas to inform adaptive management (e.g. treatment strategies, permitting, policy).

-4. Investigate density-dependent responses of waterfowl species to Bithynia (faucet snails) serving as intermediate hosts of intestinal trematodes.
-Determine if mortality occurs at certain thresholds of faucet snail abundance and assess feasibility of faucet snail control to reduce impacts to waterfowl.
+4. Investigate density-dependent responses of waterfowl species to Bithynia to determine if mortality occurs at certain thresholds of faucet snail abundance and assess the feasibility of control of faucet snails to reduce impacts to waterfowl.

-6. Evaluate the threat posed by largemouth bass virus (LMBV) on largemouth and smallmouth bass populations to support management responses.
+5. Evaluate the impacts of largemouth bass virus (LMBV) on largemouth and smallmouth bass populations to support management responses.